Mina (Relizane): History

+Numidian period

-The city's existence, according to archaeological evidence, dates back to the 2nd century BC.
+According to archaeological evidence, the city's existence dates back to the 2nd century BC.
+The Romans divided North Africa into provinces according to a specific policy aimed at strengthening their control over the region.

+Roman period

 The Romans divided North Africa into provinces according to a specific policy aimed at strengthening their control over the region.
 Mauretania Caesarea was the largest of these provinces, stretching from the Moulouya River to the Ampsaga River Valley.
 It was subject to the Romans immediately after Caligula's accession to power in 40 AD, and all its cities, including Mina, were dependent on the capital, Caesarea.

 The city witnessed many important historical events, such as local revolutions and those opposed to the policies of the Roman emperors in North Africa.
 However, it experienced a golden age between the 2nd and 3rd centuries AD.